 Up until this point, you might have guessed how critical DATA is for the success of AI.

 In practice, somehow, we tend to grab whatever data we can get our hands on quickly, train and keep fine-tuning the AI, and then wonder “Why is my model not accurate enough?”.
 When we know that DATA is so critical to the success of our application, why are we rushing through it?
-We focus all our attention to AI and not the thing that supports it - Why?.
+We focus all our attention on AI and not the thing that supports it – Why?.